UAE: Hire us for our skills, not as last-minute resort to avoid fines, say Emirati job-seekers

-Residents will get one day off on Sunday for Hijri New Year
+40% of workers in UAE are either looking for or actively seeking a new job

-Emiratis are speaking out against private sector companies that recently went into overdrive to recruit them only to meet the deadline and quota for Emiratisation.
+UAE nationals are speaking out against private sector companies that recently went into hiring overdrive to recruit Emiratis only to meet the deadline and quota for Emiratisation.

-Some companies have been seeking Emiratis on job platforms, such as LinkedIn, primarily on the basis of their nationality without considering their skills and qualifications.
-Emiratis underline their skills should be the primary reason for companies to hire them.
+Some companies have been seeking Emiratis on job platforms, such as LinkedIn, primarily based on nationality, without considering their skills and qualifications.
+Emiratis underline their skills should be the primary reason companies hire them.

-Maryam Hamad, a freelance artist, is searching for a job that she specialises in: Arts.
-She received many interview requests with employers trying to convince her for roles that did not match her skills.
+Maryam Hamad, a freelance artist, is searching for a job she specialises in: Arts.
+She received many interview requests from employers trying to convince her for roles that did not match her skills.
 She said some of them called many times and even offered higher salaries.
-"It's not about the money; I love arts because it is a hobby, and hopefully, I can find a job that I am passionate about."
+"It's not about the money; I love art because it is a hobby, and hopefully, I can find a job that I am passionate about."

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.